Camps Bay: History

-The first residents of Camps Bay were the San (Hunter Gatherers) and the Goringqhaique, Khoi pastoralists.
-When Jan van Riebeek established a refreshment station for the VOC (Dutch East India Company), the Twelve Apostles were covered in forests with lion, leopard and antelope.
+The first recorded residents of Camps Bay were San hunter gatherers and Goringhaikona Khoi pastoralists.
+When Jan van Riebeek established a refreshment station for the VOC (Dutch East India Company) in 1654, the Twelve Apostles were covered in forests with lions, leopards and antelopes.

-In competition with the more recent settlers, the Gringqhaique lost their grazing lands on the south east slopes of Table Mountain and in 1657 were restricted to Camps Bay.
+In competition with Dutch settlers, the Goringhaikona lost their grazing lands on the southeastern slopes of Table Mountain, and in 1657 they were restricted to Camps Bay.

-By 1713 the number of Gringqhaique population had been reduced by measles and smallpox.
+By 1713 the Goringhaikona population had been reduced by measles and smallpox.
 All that was left of their settlement was an old kraal (Oudekraal).

 The area was then granted to John Lodewyk Wernich and passed from father to son.
 Johan Wernich married Anna Koekemoer, who on his death in 1778, married Fredrick Ernst von Kamptz, a sailor and the area became known as “Die Baai van von Kamptz”.

 For most of the 1800s Camps Bay was undeveloped.
 Lord Charles Somerset used the area for hunting and used the Roundhouse as his lodge.
 Kloof Nek Road was built in 1848 and in 1884 Thomas Bain was commissioned to build a road from Sea Point to Camps Bay using convict labour.

 The road was completed in 1887 and named Victoria road to honour Queen Victoria’s jubilee in 1888.
 The road allowed people to cycle out to Camps Bay which had gained popularity as a picnic site.
 This led to the development, in 1901 of the Camps Bay tramway to bring people out for the day and with it the development of the tidal pools, the Rotunda (now the Bay Hotel) and a pavilion for concerts and shows.